stephcia/ski-recommendation-system/README.md

 - mountain lift ticket price
 - airbnb nightly cost for surrounding city
 - run difficulty type and number of runs
-- ski pass informaion (Ikon, Epic, Mountain Collective)
+- ski pass informaion (Ikon, Epic, Mountain Collective, and Indy)

 To evaluate the accuracy of the collaborative model, the Root Mean Square Error (RMSE) was used.
 This metric quantifies the difference between the actual ratings and the predicted ratings.